MolBIFFM/diana/README.md

     }
 ]
 ```
-The sheet of a file.
+The sheet of a spreadsheet to extract data from.
 The default setting is `1` corresponding to the first sheet of the file.

 ```json
 [